shawnpark07/shawnpark07.github.io/engineering.md

 ---
 layout: page
-title: Engineering | "Engineering is the closest thing to magic that exists in the world" - Elon Musk
+title: Engineering
 ---

-**Not Pure Poole** is a simple, beautiful, and powerful Jekyll theme for blogs.
-It is built on [Poole](https://github.com/poole/poole) and [Pure](https://purecss.io/).

-For more information about Not Pure Poole, please browse the [README](https://github.com/vszhub/not-pure-poole) file.
+> "Engineering is the closest thing to magic that exists in the world" / Elon Musk